You are here

 Once a decision is made to suspend compensation entitlements, a client loses the right to claim retrospective entitlements for the period of suspension.
 Entitlements can only be reinstated on and from the date upon which the person actually becomes compliant with their rehabilitation obligations.

 A determination to reinstate benefits following suspension must be provided, by the incapacity delegate, to the client in writing, outlining the reasons for the determination.
-Delegates are asked to refer to information in chapter 20.25 of the SRCA Incapacity Handbook for specific information about reinstatement about incapacity payments.
+Delegates are asked to refer to information in chapter 11.2 of the Incapacity Policy Manual for specific information about reinstatement about incapacity payments.
 Section 2.9.2 of the Rehabilitation Policy Library explains who has the power to reinstate a client's compensation payments under the MRCA.

 It is essential that all actions are clearly documented in R&C ISH and any relevant documentation is uploaded as an attachment to the client’s R&C ISH case.